 Eclipsing binary systems containing stars relatively close or touching each other also exhibit short period behavior.
-Some have light curves generally characterized by a span of brighter magnitude with one or two dips to a dimmer magnitude.
-A sketch of such a light curve is shown in Figure 1.
-Binary systems of the W UMa type contain stars that are so close that the surfaces are in contact and the stars share their atmospheres2.
-The second law of thermodynamics states that the entropy of an isolated system which is not in equilibrium will increase until equilibrium is attained.
+Some have lightcurves generally characterized by a span of brighter magnitude with one or two dips to dimmer magnitude.
+Binary systems of the W UMa type contain stars that are so close that the surfaces are in contact and the stars share their atmospheres1.
+The second law of thermodynamics states that "the entropy of an isolated system which is not in equilibrium will increase until equilibrium is attained."
 In a binary star system, heat transfers from the body of higher temperature to the body of lower temperature, therefore the heat, and thus luminosity, is transferred from the more massive star to the less massive one until equal temperatures are acquired.
-This model of stars is best represented by a light curve that resembles that of a typical binary system, with the dips in magnitude becoming less different from each other.
+This theory is best modeled by a lightcurve that resembles that of a typical binary system, with the dips in magnitude becoming less different from each other.

 There are many other types of variable source that exhibit rapid optical light variation.
 Flare stars exhibit substantial changes in brightness in a few minutes before relaxing to quiescence.
-Cataclysmic variables can have erratic light curves.
-Other objects, not stars but active galaxies, can also exhibit rapidly varying light curves.
+Cataclysmic variables can have erratic lightcurves.
+Other objects, not stars but active galaxies, can also exhibit rapidly varying lightcurves.

-Many telescopes including the Robotic Optical Transient Search Experiment3 (ROTSE) observe sources with short time-scale variation.
+Many telescopes including the Robotic Optical Transient Search Experiment2 (ROTSE) telescopes observe sources with short time-scale variation.
 The ROTSE1 telescope provided the data used in this paper.
-We have pursued a study in an unbiased way to identify the catalog of variable stars with gross characteristics of variation which do not assume a particular kind of physical system.
-We have employed a basic statistical analysis looking for light curves showing variation during much of a given night of observation.
+We have pursued a study to identify in an unbiased way the catalog of variable stars with gross characteristics of variation which do not assume a particular kind of physical system.
+We have employed a basic statistical analysis looking for lightcurves showing variation during much of a given night of observation.